Dictionary.com

 1. a person, as a freelance office assistant, who works remotely in an administrative role.

-2. voice assistant digital assistantDigital Technology., a device or piece of software that can perform basic tasks and answer some questions in response to spoken natural language, often following a command or prompt.
+2. voice assistant. digital assistantDigital Technology. a device or piece of software that can perform basic tasks and answer some questions in response to spoken natural language, often following a command or prompt.

-Origin of virtual assistant1
+Origin of virtual assistant

 First recorded in 2000–05 virtual assistant for def.
 1, and in 2010–15 virtual assistant for def.
 2